 - Fish; gelatine, Worcestershire sauce and salad dressing

-- Lupine; this is a bean used to make lupine flour and lupine protein
+- Lupine; is a bean used to make lupine flour and lupine protein

 - Milk; chewing gum, baked goods and doughnuts

 - Molluscs; mussels, scallops, oysters, etc